-This will help you in a couple different ways—one by preventing blood clots from forming in your legs, and two by helping get your bowels moving.
-After surgery, being laid up in bed increases your risk of blood clots forming, causing serious issues if they block a vein or artery.
+This will help you in a couple different ways—one, by preventing blood clots from forming in your legs; and two, by helping get your bowels moving.
+After surgery, being laid up in bed increases the risk of blood clots forming, that can cause serious issues if they block a vein or artery.
 Getting up once or twice a day and walking to the bathroom helps your circulatory system keep everything moving.

 It is so tempting to try to get back into the swing of things as soon as you walk in the door.
 If you have other kids at home, they will definitely want some mom time with you—while you try to juggle baby and your own recovery.
 Well, not only have you just had a baby, but you’ve also had a major surgery, so you’re going to have to adjust your expectations accordingly.

-Give yourself a break.
 We can be our biggest critics.
 What you have done is a miracle, no matter how many times it’s happened before.
 If you weren’t planning on a C-section, you can have lots of different feeling about the birth.
 Take the time to acknowledge those feelings and then let it go.
 Being a new mom is tough—there are so many ups and downs and hormones!
 Get lots of support and get better about saying YES to help and NO to extra obligations.
 You’re going to be great!